neuland/jade4j/README.md

 ### via Maven

-As of release 0.4.0 we changed maven hosting to sonatype. using Github Maven Repository is no longer required
+As of release 0.4.0 we changed maven hosting to sonatype.
+Using Github Maven Repository is no longer required.

 Please be aware that we had to change the group id from 'de.neuland' to 'de.neuland-bfi' in order to meet sonatype conventions for group naming.